SwarMeJ/Software-Testing-Portfolio/README.md

 # Software-Testing-Portfolio

-This contains all the code for my ILP project and also the tests for my Software Testing portfolio
+This contains all the code for my ILP project and also the tests for my Software Testing portfolio these can be found under ILP Practical/src/tests